FernandoZnga/Selenium-Python-Boilerplate/README.md

 - Firefox: https://firefox.com

+### Environment values

+Create a .env file (that will be kept outside version control): `cp example.env .env`

 ## Running

-You can run the tests by typing: `nosetests`
+You can run the tests by typing: `python runtests.py`

+To run a specific case: `python runtests.py tests.test_firefox:TestFirefox`

 ## Contributing